1NutWunDeR/KZTimerOffical/README.md

 - Ranking system is based on your mapcycle.txt file (keep it always up to date)
 - A very large sqlite database might cause server lags (i prefer a mysql database)
 - KZTimer interferes with menus of other plugins.
 You are able to add exceptions in addons\sourcemod\configs\kztimer\exceptions_list.txt for sourcemod commands which create menus (e.g. sm_knife)
-(Fix for sm vote commands: https://forums.alliedmods.net/showpost.php?p=2265536&postcount=487) This example works for all plugins which need an internal fix.
+(Fix for sm vote commands: https://forums.alliedmods.net/showpost.php?p=2265536&postcount=487.
+This example works for all plugins which need an internal fix.)
-- Datatable warnings are harmless as long as server logging is disabled!
-(Cleaner extension removes these warnings)

 **About KZTimer**
 - SQLite & MySQL support